ShinoNuma/Soccer-Odds-Variation/README.md

 # Soccer Odds Variation
-A simple bot that allows you to extract automatically (or manually) the soccer odds from the most popular betting wesite (betclick, bwin, winamax, etc...) of the most important soccer leagues in Europe (Premier League, Ligue 1, Ligue 2, Bundesliga, La Liga, Primeira Liga and the Serie A).
+A simple bot that allows you to extract automatically (or manually) soccer odds from the most popular betting wesite (betclick, bwin, winamax, etc...) of the most important soccer leagues in Europe (Premier League, Ligue 1, Ligue 2, Bundesliga, La Liga, Primeira Liga and the Serie A).
 You can also import the data into a CSV file.

 **NOTE:** Tested with PHP 7.2